-The Company is exposed to credit risk due to its accounts receivable and other receivables in the amount of \$2,965 (2010-\$1,405).
-Credit risk is the risk that a client will be unable to pay any amounts owed to the Company.
 The Company manages its credit risk by establishing procedures to establish credit limits and approval policies.
-The balance in accounts receivable and other receivables is primarily attributable to trade accounts receivables and harmonized sales tax due from the federal Government of Canada which is included in other receivables.
-In the opinion of management, the credit risk is low as is not material.
+The balance in trade and other receivables is primarily attributable to trade accounts receivables and harmonized sales tax due from the federal Government of Canada which is included in other receivables.
+In the opinion of management, the credit risk is low and is not material.